What is Balanitis Xerotica Obliterans (BXO) foreskin?

 What can I do?

-It is thought that long standing untreated BXO can lead to a higher incidence of cancer of the penis.
+It is thought that long-standing untreated Balanitis Xerotica Obliterans can lead to a higher incidence of cancer of the penis.
 If you have any lumps or non-healing sores in that area, you should ask your doctor to look at them.
-It is very important that your GP or Urologist reviews you if BXO persists after circumcision and treatment.
+Your GP or Urologist must review you if Balanitis Xerotica Obliterans persists after circumcision and treatment.

 Please contact us for further information & BXO treatment.